ColinAChen/wordMochaSolver/README.md

 Spellchecker returns some weird results for "English words" but it is much easier to pick out english words from a small list of results than it is to determine them from the thousands of possible combinations of letters

 Currently only works from three to seven letter combinations.
+Also doesn't properly add duplicate letters if they appear more than once.
-I'm working on removing this restriction.
+I'm working on removing these restriction.